Canadian Blood Services Executive and Leadership Team

 Jennifer Camelon - Corporate Services Chief Financial Officer & Vice President

-Jennifer Camelon, the Corporate Services Chief Financial Officer & Vice President at Canadian Blood Services, directs the organization's financial strategy and corporate services operations.
-Camelon oversees all aspects of financial planning, budgeting, and reporting, ensuring fiscal responsibility and sustainability for the non-profit.
-This leadership position involves managing resources effectively to support the critical services of blood, plasma, and stem cell donations across Canada.
-By optimizing financial processes and driving operational efficiencies, Jennifer Camelon ensures that Canadian Blood Services can maximize its impact and reach.
-The Corporate Services Chief Financial Officer & Vice President's expertise is vital for maintaining the organization's financial health and supporting its mission-critical activities.
-Camelon's oversight extends to ensuring compliance and sound financial governance, directly contributing to the organization's long-term viability and service delivery.
+Jennifer Camelon, the Corporate Services Chief Financial Officer & Vice President at Canadian Blood Services, manages the organization's financial health and corporate services operations.
+This senior leadership position encompasses overseeing all financial planning, budgeting, accounting, and reporting functions, ensuring fiscal responsibility and sustainability for the non-profit.
+Camelon directs the strategic allocation of resources to support the critical mission of providing blood, plasma, and stem cell donations across Canada.
+The Corporate Services Chief Financial Officer & Vice President also oversees essential corporate functions, including human resources and legal affairs, ensuring operational compliance and efficiency.
+By maintaining strong financial controls and driving strategic financial initiatives, Jennifer Camelon safeguards the organization's ability to deliver vital healthcare services and meet the ongoing needs of Canadians.

 Riley Neudecker - Co-President